How Liberal Arts Engineering Degrees Prepare Students for an AI Future

 When I earned my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon in 1995, one of the top technical institutions in the world, no one had yet imagined the roles that dominate today’s job market.
 I saw my first webpage during graduate school, a glimpse of the digital revolution just beginning to unfold.
 I wasn’t trained for the technologies we now take for granted, but I was learning how to think.
 The habits of mind I developed—critical thinking, creative problem solving, and adaptability—proved far more enduring than any specific technical skill.
 In hindsight, those skills were truly future-proof—the kind that stay relevant in a changing world.
 I went on to join the faculty at Wellesley College, where I helped create partnerships with Olin and MIT that allowed liberal arts students to pursue engineering degrees.

 However, I also saw the limitations of these dual-degree programs.
 Too often, students split between two institutions struggle to feel grounded in either community.
-As Professor Jonathan Krones wisely pointed out in our conversation, “Students underestimate the importance of the socialization part of a college”—and with it, the critical role that feeling rooted in a community plays in shaping their professional identities.
+As Professor Jonathan Krones wisely points out, “Students underestimate the importance of the socialization part of a college”—and with it, the critical role that feeling rooted in a community plays in shaping their professional identities.
 By contrast, liberal arts engineering programs offer a fully integrated experience that allows students to develop their full identities as both engineers and thinkers.

 This integration prepares students not only for engineering roles, but for leadership in emerging industries.
 Whether in biotech, product design, or policy, professionals must be able to communicate with engineers in meaningful ways—to understand how technical solutions work, ask the right questions, and ensure that ideas are not only technically sound but also aligned with human goals.
 Liberal arts engineering programs cultivate this bridging fluency, equipping students to become translators between the technical and the human—professionals who foster shared understanding across disciplines and sectors.

-Guidance for Students Exploring Liberal Arts Engineering Programs
+Guidance for High School Students Exploring Liberal Arts Engineering Programs

-So what does this mean for high school students—and those who guide them?
+So what does this mean for high school students considering applying to a college or university for a liberal arts engineering degree—and those who guide them?

 First, students should know that liberal arts engineering is not a fallback.
 It’s forward-looking.
 It’s also an ideal option for students who are STEM-curious but undecided—those who want to explore engineering in a broad, integrated way.
 These programs are especially well suited to students who want to:

-Explore engineering broadly before choosing a direction—ideal for students still clarifying their STEM interests (see my article: An Expert’s Approach to the College Search for Undecided STEM Students.)
+• Explore engineering broadly before choosing a direction—ideal for students still clarifying their STEM interests (see my article: Navigating the College Search for the Undecided STEM Student.)

 When evaluating programs, ask: